stylegan-human/StyleGAN-Human/docs/Dataset.md

 3) 1940 African images from the InFashAI [[1]](#1) dataset to increase data diversity.

 ## Data License
 We are aware of privacy concerns and seriously treat the license and privacy issues.
-All released data will be ensured under the license of Creative Commons Attribution 2.0 Generic (CC-BY-2.0) and free for research use.
+All released data will be ensured under the license of CC0 and free for research use.
 Also, persons in the dataset are anonymised without additional private or sensitive metadata.

 ## Agreement
 The SHHQ is available for non-commercial research purposes only.